denoptim-project/RemoteWorkersBridge/README.md

     ```
     After some seconds the result should be a comforting message saying that the test was successfully passed.
 Now you are ready to use the bridge to send calculations to the remote worker.

+## Via main background connection
+1. Clone/copy the repository to your local client.
+2. Clone/copy the repository to each HPC workers you want to submit to.
+3. On each HPC worker set the permission mask on the command filter.
+Use the following command, but replace the string `path_to_your_copy_of_this_repository_on_the_HPC_worker` with the path that: applies to your specific file system:
+    ```
+    cd path_to_your_copy_of_this_repository_on_the_HPC_worker/RemoteWorkersBridge
+    chmod 700 commandFilter.sh
+    ```
+4. Configure the connectio from your local client to the remote HPC workers.
+Open or create the `.ssh/config` file and add the following lines adjusted with your actual values (and ,yes, we do mean to write twice the IP instead of the hostname!):
+    ```
+    Host <IP_of_remote>
+        Hostname <IP_of_remote>
+        User <username>
+        ControlMaster auto
+        ControlPath ~/.ssh/%r@%h:%p
+    ```
+5. Start a long -asting terminal session, possibly with something like [tmux](https://github.com/tmux/tmux/wiki)(preferred!) so that you can keep this session alive in the background, or remember to not close this terminal (discouraged!)
+6. In the long-lasting terminal session create a ssh connection:
+    ```
+    ssh -CX -o ServerAliveInterval=30 -fN <IP_of_remote>
+    ```
+    You should test that this connection is active, by running `ssh <IP_of_remote>` and veryfying that you are NOT prompted to type any password.
+7. Specify the configurations controlling the functionality of the bridge between the local client and the HPC workers.
+This is done by creating a `configuration` file.
+These details ***MUST*** be specified in a file named `configuration`.
+Your `configuration` file must be place beside the [configuration.example](configuration.example) file, i.e., in your local copies of this repository both on the local client and on the remote HPC worker (the repositories you have cloned in steps 1. and 2.).
+The settings of the repository (i.e., the `.gitignore` file) are so that the `configuration` file is not tracked by git.
+    An example of such file is available in [configuration.example](configuration.example).
+The configuration needed to use these scripts includes:

+    * `remoteIP` is the identity of the HPC worker in the network</li>
+    * `wdirOnRemote` a pathname defining the work directory on the HPC worker.
+Your remote client will send any files defining a job (e.g., input files) on this location of the HPC worker, and from there the HPC worker will take any such files for any further processing, e.g., for submit a job defined by those input files.
+    * `userOnRemote` your used name on the HPC worker.
+This is used to send files and requests to the HPC worker via `scp`.
+    * `cmdfilter` the absolute pathname of the [commandFilter.sh](commandFilter.sh) file ***on the remote HPC***.
+This is used on the local client to build commands to be sent via ssh and to be interpreted by the [commandFilter.sh](commandFilter.sh) on the remote HPC.
+    * `workKind` defined what kind of work a specific worker is able to do.
+This allows to register multiple HPC workers and use each of them for specific tasks that are best suited for their architecture.

+8. Copy the `configuration` file from your local client to each of the HPC workers.
+It must be place beside the [configuration.example](configuration.example) file present in the copy of this repository on each HPC worker (the repositories you have clone in step 2.).
+    ´´´
+    scp configuration <IP_of_remote>:<wdirOnRemote>
+    ´´´

+10. Done!
+You should now be ready to use the bridge to the remote HPC workers.
+This is how to quickly run a test:
+    ```
+    cd submit_tool/test/
+    ./runTest.sh
+    ```
+    After some seconds the result should be a comforting message saying that the test was successfully passed.
+Now you are ready to use the bridge to send calculations to the remote worker.

 # Testing without remote workers
+***Compatible only with the SSH-key strategy***
 If you do not want to use an actual remote worker for testing this code, you can use your local client (i.e., `localhost`) as a fake remote worker.
 See [submit_tool/test/runTest_on_localhost.sh](submit_tool/test/runTest_on_localhost.sh) or run the test by:
 ```
 cd submit_tool/test